inktweb/bolcom-retailer-api-php/README.md

 ## Supported versions

-Currently clients, endpoints, models and other related objects have been generated for API v5 through v7.
+Currently clients, endpoints, models and other related objects have been generated for API v7 and v8.
 Later versions will be generated and released as soon as they go into production.
 Similarly, API versions removed by Bol.com will also be removed from this package to keep things nice and tidy.